hayekw/acegf-ietf-draft/draft-wang-acegf-protocol-00.md

 * **Stateless Rekeying**: To change a password, the entity unseals the REV and re-seals it using a *new* Credential and *new* Salt.
 The REV remains invariant; thus, all derived public keys remain stable.
-* **Revocation by Unreachability**: An identity is effectively revoked by destroying the SA or the credential components.
-Without these, the REV is mathematically lost, rendering the identity permanently offline without requiring external revocation lists (CRLs).
+* **Identity Unreachability**: An identity becomes unreachable if the Sealed Artifact (SA) or required authorization inputs are lost or destroyed.
+Without these, the REV is mathematically lost, rendering the identity cryptographically unreachable without reliance on external revocation infrastructure.

-## 2.5.
-Local Call Sequence
+## Local Call Sequence

 The following sequence describes the typical interaction between an application ("Caller") and an ACE-GF implementation: